 I’ve run ultramarathon races fueled almost entirely by bananas and I’ve run my best marathons fueled entirely by gels.
 A little disclosure: I’m not a professional athlete, but I’ve got four 100k ultra marathons, alongside a dozen other ultras, and over 50 marathons under my belt.
 At the time of this writing my marathon PB is 3:43 (but I’m aiming for a 3:30) and my best 100k trail race time is over 13 hours.

-In my opinion bananas are a great source of fuel for long and grueling ultramarathon races but they need to be supplemented by additional salt and other real food sources, while energy gels are the best stand alone fuel source for long but fast races like marathons and 21k races.
+In my opinion bananas are a great source of fuel for long and grueling ultramarathon races but they need to be supplemented by additional salt and other real food sources, while energy gels are the best stand alone fuel source for long but fast races like half and full marathons as well as ultras.
 In this article we’ll compare the two fueling strategies and summarize some of the key differences.

 Let’s start with the obvious, you should not consider bananas as a racing fuel unless it will actually be provided by the race organizer at the checkpoints.
 Otherwise, you’ll be lining up at the start line with 4 bananas stuffed in your racing shorts (about a pound of bananas), just to replace the energy you could get from 4 energy gels (120g).
 You can usually check the race website of bigger events and see what will be provided at the checkpoints and the distance between the checkpoints.